 Here are six lifestyle choices and everyday habits that can have surprisingly dangerous effects on your oral health.

 Smoking can reduce blood circulation to your oral tissues.
 It also slows down the healing process in your body.
 Tobacco use can also cause you dry mouth.
 These factors combined create a prime environment for infections to thrive inside of your mouth.

-Gum disease is a serious bacterial infection that can cause the tissues around your teeth to break down.
+Gum disease is a severe bacterial infection that can cause the tissues around your teeth to break down.
 This results in gum recession and potentially even tooth loss.
 Smoking increases your risk of gum disease by making it easier for the disease to progress at a faster rate.

 There’s nothing wrong with a couple of alcoholic drinks now and then.
 But frequent consumption brings your mouth into steady contact with alcohol.
-Alcohol is very drying to oral tissues and cavity-causing bacteria thrive in such environments.
+Alcohol is very drying to oral tissues, and cavity-causing bacteria thrive in such environments.

 Additionally, frequent alcohol exposure increases your risk of developing oral or throat cancer.
 You should pay particular attention to getting regular oral cancer screenings with your dentist.

-Medical researchers have discovered several negative health impacts associated with energy drinks and one of those is an increased risk of tooth decay.
+Medical researchers have discovered several negative health impacts associated with energy drinks, and one of those is an increased risk of tooth decay.
 Energy drinks are loaded with carbonation, acid and sugar, which are all terrible for tooth enamel.

 A habit of consuming energy drinks can thin out your teeth, opening them up to attacks by cavity-causing germs.